czi-hca-comp-tools/easy-data/README.md

 Easy access to a small collection of benchmark datasets for methods development.

+# Instructions

-Instructions for downloading and loading each dataset is in a text file in the `datasets` folder.
+Instructions for downloading and loading each dataset are in text files in the `datasets` folder.

 For example, Tabula Muris is described in [datasets/tabula_muris.md](datasets/tabula_muris.md).